-Figure 5: Relative comparison of UK and Norwegian ferry fleet by average Gross Tonnage and speed (2016)
+Figure 4: Relative comparison of UK and Norwegian ferry fleet by age (2016)

 III Barriers to decarbonisation of the Scottish ferry sector

 The previous section discussed several factors that show that the provision of ferry services under the different procurement strategies are not optimal.
 Rehmatulla, Smith & Tibbles (2017) suggest these can be linked to whether; the contract is an operate-only or provide-and-operate contract; the contracts are based on gross or net cost; the operator is publicly, privately or community owned; and, the investor can recoup higher investment costs through higher charter rates.